TholetiConsultancyServices/User-Profile/README.md

 # How to Run, Build and Test

 The project can be run using Xcode 8.2 and built/tested using the standard Xcode build (⌘B) and test (⌘U) commands.
-Local weather JSON file is embedded in the test target to run the tests without relying on the network.
+Local user profile JSON files are embedded in the test target to run the tests without relying on the network.
 Summary of implementation details:

 - Developed the App using Xcode 8.2 and Swift 3.0.